Close

 Information for returning part-time students

 Welcome back to LSHTM!
 Please get in touch with Sarah and your personal tutor on returning to your studies and to discuss your plans for the year.
-You will need to register for any Term 1 modules which you are yet to take during Welcome Week.
+You will need to register for any Term 1 modules which you plan to take during Welcome Week.
 Please do join in with the social activities in Welcome Week and meet the new cohort of D&H students!

 Personal Tutors